-Accomplished Military Divorce Lawyers in Knoxville
+Military Divorce Lawyers in Knoxville

-Helping service members throughout Tennessee
+Helping our honored service members throughout Tennessee

-The decision to end your marriage is a deeply personal one, and certain challenges are bound to arise when two people decide that their partnership is no longer working.
-When one or both spouses serve in the armed forces, however, there are hurdles and challenges to face that civilians couples do not experience.
-Attorney Jim LaFevor is a former U.S. Army Captain who has spent the last 40 years helping military families through the divorce process.
-Together with Attorney Patrick Slaughter, the law office of LaFevor & Slaughter provides comprehensive legal guidance and services to military men and women who live or are stationed in Knoxville, Tennessee of the surrounding areas.
+The decision to end your marriage is a deeply personal one.
+Certain challenges are bound to arise when two people decide that their partnership is no longer working.
+When one or both spouses serve in the armed forces, however, there are hurdles and challenges to face that civilians couples just don’t experience.
+A Knoxville military divorce lawyer can help navigate these challenges.

 - Where the spouse filing for divorce claims residency